dadosdelaplace/dadosdelaplace.github.io/index.md

 ## **Experience**{:.display-5 .mb-5 .bg-danger .text-light}

-* **Assistant Professor (October 2021 - Present)**{:.bg-dark .text-light} at Complutense University (Madrid, Spain). **Faculty of Statistics, Department of Statistics and Data Science**.
+* **Assistant Professor**{:.bg-dark .text-light} (October 2021 - Present) at Complutense University (Madrid, Spain). **Faculty of Statistics, Department of Statistics and Data Science**.
 I am a member of the **working group** **Data science and soft computing for social analytics and decision aid**{:.bg-dark .text-light}

-* **Biostatistician and adviser (October 2020 - September 2021)**{:.bg-dark .text-light} Regional Ministry of Health of Asturias (Spain).
+* **Biostatistician and adviser**{:.bg-dark .text-light} (October 2020 - September 2021) at Regional Ministry of Health of Asturias (Spain).
 I was worked as **biostatistician and data analyst during the COVID-19 pandemic**.
 My work was the design of a predictive regional model for COVID-19 data, and their on-stream visualization developed with R and Shiny.

-* **Assistant Professor (September 2020 - September 2021)**{:.bg-dark .text-light} at University of Oviedo (Asturias, Spain). **Faculty of Sciences, Department of Statistics, Operations Research and Didactics of Maths**.
+* **Assistant Professor**{:.bg-dark .text-light} (September 2020 - September 2021) at University of Oviedo (Asturias, Spain). **Faculty of Sciences, Department of Statistics, Operations Research and Didactics of Maths**.
 I was lectured in many degrees (chemical engineering, software engineering, mathematics, etc).

-* **Contract Teacher (October 2018 - August 2020)**{:.bg-dark .text-light} at University of Oviedo (Asturias, Spain). **Faculty of Sciences, Department of Statistics, Operations Research and Didactics of Maths**.
+* **Contract Teacher**{:.bg-dark .text-light} (October 2018 - August 2020) at University of Oviedo (Asturias, Spain). **Faculty of Sciences, Department of Statistics, Operations Research and Didactics of Maths**.
 I was lectured in many degrees (chemical engineering, software engineering, mathematics, etc).

-University of Granada (Granada)
-PhD Student in Statistics

-September 2014 - July 2018

-PhD Thesis
+* **PhD Student in Statistics**{:.bg-dark .text-light} (September 2014 - July 2018) at University of Granada (Andalucía, Spain). **Faculty of Sciences, Department of Statistics and Operations Research**.
 I have presented my thesis dissertation on 24th July 2018, awarded with Cum Laude, and entitled «Inference on linear processes in Hilbert and Banach spaces: statistical analysis of high-dimensional data» under the supervision of M. D. Ruiz-Medina.
-I stayed at Universitè Pierre et Marie Curie (Paris) under the supervision of D. Bosq.
+I stayed at **Universitè Pierre et Marie Curie (Paris) under the supervision of D. Bosq**{:.bg-dark .text-light}.

-Línea Directa
-Insurance company

-March 2014 - August 2014

-I was working at Línea Directa at department of Big Data and and pricing, developed with R, Hadoop, SQL and PIG
+* **Línea Directa (Insurance company)**{:.bg-dark .text-light} (March 2014 - August 2014).
+I was working at the Department of Big Data and Pricing, as developer with R, Hadoop, SQL and PIG.
+* **ShowLeap (start-up)**{:.bg-dark .text-light} (January 2014 - August 2014).
+I was working at start-up ShowLeap, as developer with Python, working in the development of a LSE app translator.
+* **Collaboration Grant (Beca de colaboración)**{:.bg-dark .text-light} (November 2012 - July 2012).
+I was working at Department of Astronomy and Geodesy.
+* **Everis (Insurance company)**{:.bg-dark .text-light} (October 2012 - November 2012).
+I was working at the Department of Software.

 ## **Education**{:.display-5 .mb-5 .bg-danger .text-light}

-* **PhD Thesis (2014 - 2018)**{:.bg-dark .text-light} at University of Granada (Granada, Spain).
+* **PhD Thesis**{:.bg-dark .text-light} (2014 - 2018) at University of Granada (Granada, Spain).
 Cum Laude and International Mention.
 PhD Thesis dissertation entitled «Inference on linear processes in Hilbert and Banach spaces: statistical analysis of high-dimensional data» under the supervision of M. D. Ruiz-Medina. [<mark><b>LINK</b></mark>](https://digibug.ugr.es/handle/10481/52557)

-* **MSc Maths Engineering (2013 - 2014)**{:.bg-dark .text-light} at Complutense University (Madrid, Spain).
+* **MSc Maths Engineering**{:.bg-dark .text-light} (2013 - 2014) at Complutense University (Madrid, Spain).
 8.75 out of 10.
 Main subjects: predictive models, scientific programming, stochastic simulation, finance, differential equations, parallel computing, data mining and Machine Learning

-* **BSc Mathematics (2007 - 2013)**{:.bg-dark .text-light} at Complutense University (Madrid, Spain).
-7.15 out of 10.
-During my time at BSc Mathematics I was studied in Bologna (Italy) as an Erasmus student.
+* **BSc Mathematics**{:.bg-dark .text-light} (2007 - 2013) at Complutense University (Madrid, Spain).
+7.15 out of 10, with the speciality of **Astronomy and Geodesy**{:.bg-dark .text-light}.
+I was studied in Bologna (Italy) as an Erasmus student.

 ## **Awards**{:.display-5 .mb-5 .bg-danger .text-light}